Luming-L/ProjectNew/Reference/Houle.md

 # Association between PRDM9 expression and recurrently mutated regions
 ## input
 PRDM9 expression level
-Reccuently mutated regions: at least 2 SNVs were located with 100bp from each other across all tum
+Reccuently mutated regions: at least 2 SNVs were located with 100bp from each other across all tumor samples.
 ## process
 linear regression
 ## output